Prepare a hull for the win!

 Sailboat hull preparation

-To smooth out the rough edges, putty is used.
-The more careful use epoxy.
-But the long drying times and the requirements in terms of temperature and hydrometry motivate some racers to use polyester putty.
+To smooth out rough edges, putty is used.
+The more cautious use epoxy.
+But long drying times and high temperature and humidity requirements motivate some racers to use polyester putty.

 Préparation de carène de voilier